section-engineering-education/engineering-education/articles/getting-started-with-jwt-using-angular8-and-nodejs/index.md

-JSON Web Token (JWT) is an RFC standard that defines a compact way of securing the data transmitted between the parties as a JSON object.
+JSON Web Token (JWT) is an RFC standard that ensures data transmitted between a client and a server as a JSON object is secured.
 The information is digitally signed, meaning and it can then be verified and signed.
 JWTs are signed using a secret key or a public/private key pair using RSA/ECDSA algorithms.
-In this guide, I will use a secret key.
+This guide uses a secret key.

 ## Prerequisites